 1. How to Boil Corned Beef

 I don't often find myself telling people to boil much of anything, but boiling is the traditional way of preparing corned beef for a reason: it cooks the meat, tenderizes the tough cut of brisket usually used to make corned beef along the way, and it draws out the excess salt (used in brining) that gives corned beef its flavor and texture—and it does all three of these things at once.

 Put the corned beef in a large pot and cover with plenty of water.
-I like to add a tablespoon or two of Pickling Spice as well as a few garlic cloves, a quartered onion, a carrot, and a few stalks of celery to the mix.
+You can add a tablespoon or two of Pickling Spice as well as a few garlic cloves, a quartered onion, a carrot, and a few stalks of celery to the mix, if you like, but they're not required.
 Bring everything to a boil, cover, and reduce the heat to maintain a steady simmer and cook, more or less undisturbed, until the corned beef is completely tender when pierced with a fork, 3 to 4 hours.
 Remove the corned beef from the pot and slice across the grain to serve.

-Note: You can add potatoes and/or cabbage towards the end of the cooking time, if you like, but I like to wait until the corned beef is definitely done, pull it out of the pot and cover it to keep it warm or even set it in a 200°F oven, cook whole small red potatoes and cabbage cut in wedges in the liquid until they are done, and serve everything cooked to its ideal done-ness.
+Note: You can add potatoes and/or cabbage about 30 minutes before the end of the cooking time, if you like, but you can also wait until the corned beef is definitely done, pull it out of the pot and cover it to keep it warm or even set it in a 200°F oven, cook whole small red potatoes and cabbage cut in wedges in the liquid until they are done, and serve everything cooked to its ideal done-ness.

 2. Slow Cooker Corned Beef